Ausiankova-A/ReportPortalTesting/README.md

 # ReportPortalTesting
 Test Automation framework will be used for Report Portal testing.
+Test